zhtyolivia/pid-multimodal/README.md

 ![pipeline](figures/pipeline.png)

+This repository contains the four multimodal medical datasets and code we used in this work.
+Users can use this repository to calculate PID metrics and run survival anslysis models (linear/nonlinear, single-/multi-modality) with which we assess the consistency between PID metrics and downstream model performance.

 ## Data preparation

-You can download the four multimodal medical datasets used in this study [here](https://drive.google.com/drive/folders/13aZ5mFqh6dB-SVbxolOGTLOcxzYssZmx?usp=sharing).
-The CSV files include the features and outcomes, and the JSON files contain the data splits used for repeated cross-validation.

-To compute PID metrics and run the models, place the datasets in the `datasets` directory.
-The file structure is then:
+For all four datasets, the data splits used for repeated cross-validation are provided in the JSON files under the `datasets` directory.
+Moreover, the prostate T2W-ADC and lung radiopathomic datasets are also provided in CSV format.

+The lung cancer radiogenomic data was obtained from a study by Grossmann et al. The brain radiogenomic dataset was obtained from the Cancer Imaging Archive and the Cancer Genome Atlas.
+Please download the features and outcomes using the respective links.
+Note that for the brain radiogenomic dataset, we did one-hot encoding on categorical radiomic traits, resulting in 20 binary variables.

+The resulting file structure is shown below.
+The following PID calculation and modeling scripts will assume this file structure:

 ```
+pid-multimodal/
   ├── datasets/
   │   ├── lung_radiopathomic/
   │   ├── prostate_t2w_adc/